check-spelling-sandbox/hazelcast/docs/design/jet/023-jobupload.md

 Jar On Client case :

-- The new functionality requires that all resources accessed by the uploaded job to be available on the server.
+- The new functionality requires that all resources accessed by the uploaded job be available on the server.
 For example a text file that is used to populate an IMap needs to be available on the server or within the uploaded jar.
   Because a server side job cannot access client side resources.
 - The client should send multi parts in a sequential manner.
 Out of order messages are not handled since it would